goooooouwa/writings/resume.md

   * Helped team aligning on many conventions, like API naming and time format standardization, which serves as a framework for our future API design
   * Actively communicate with both API team and client teams, weekly catchup with key roles, to make sure requirements gets understood and delivered exactly as our clients expected, which greatly reduce the number of requirements redo.

-### API Gateway, ThoughtWorks TechOps Platform
+### API Gateway, Thoughtworks TechOps Platform

 2018/11/19 - 2019/01/18

 #### Project Description

-The TechOps Platform team is a global delivery team that implements the ThoughtWorks Digital Platform Strategy, committed to creating a digital platform within ThoughtWorks that improves product development efficiency and data availability.
-API Gateway is one of the three main products in the digital platform, providing reliable and easy-to-use API management service for ThoughtWorks' internal R&D teams.
+The TechOps Platform team is a global delivery team that implements the Thoughtworks Digital Platform Strategy, committed to creating a digital platform within Thoughtworks that improves product development efficiency and data availability.
+API Gateway is one of the three main products in the digital platform, providing reliable and easy-to-use API management service for Thoughtworks' internal R&D teams.

 #### Personal responsibility